Two-Day Getaway to Minneapolis

 Except for some larger exhibitions, admission is free to view the Minneapolis Institute of Arts' vast collection.

 The string of city blocks comprising Nicollet Mall is home to Target's flagship store, plus trendy shops, bars and restaurants.

 Favorite eateries include Brit's Pub for lawn bowling on the roof and The News Room-read headlines in newsprint-inspired decor.

 Watch a Minnesota Twins baseball game at Target Field before dining on gourmet burgers at 112 Eatery.

-Boutique hotel Le Méridien Chambers Minneapolis has luxe guest rooms decked with edgy, original artwork (from $299).
+Boutique hotel Le Méridien Chambers Minneapolis has luxe guest rooms decked with edgy, original artwork.

 Finish the night listening to live music at Nicollet Mall's Dakota Jazz Club.

 Salty Tart Bakery sells cream-filled brioche in Midtown Global Market.

-At the market, pick up ethnic groceries or ready-made foods for a picnic at Lake Calhoun, which draws walkers and joggers with a 3-mile paved trail along the shoreline in the Uptown neighborhood.
-Or crowded Pizza Luce serves its namesake by the slice.
+At the market, pick up ethnic groceries or ready-made foods for a picnic at Bde Maka Ska (formerly Lake Calhoun), which draws walkers and joggers with a 3-mile paved trail along the shoreline in the Uptown neighborhood.
+Or Pizza Luce serves its namesake by the slice.

 The dive Matt's Bar serves its famed Jucy Lucy burgers (beef wrapped around American cheese on a bun).